How to Improve Social Intelligence & Improve Social Skills!

 3. You’re able to see both sides of every issue.

-Socially intelligent people can see both sides of every issue.
-They understand that there are usually multiple perspectives on any given situation and they’re open-minded enough to consider all of them.
+They are open-minded enough to consider all of them.
 This allows them to find common ground with others even when they disagree on major issues.

 4. You’re an expert at diffusing tense situations.